Senior Vice President and Chief Marketing Officer

 A native of Milwaukee, Scott is a former Corporate Vice President of Microsoft Advertising Business Group.
 In this role, he managed a multibillion dollar business encompassing all emerging businesses related to online advertising, including search, display, ad networks, in-game, mobile, digital cable and a variety of enterprise software applications.

 Scott is a magna cum laude graduate of Princeton University, with a degree in economics, and he earned an MBA from Harvard University.
-He serves on the board of the Center for Medical Weight Loss and is a former director of the Internet Advertising Bureau (IAB) and Turn, Inc., a digital advertising company.
+He serves as a director of Blue Nile, Inc. (NASDAQ: NILE), a leading online retailer of diamonds and fine jewelry, is on the board of the Center for Medical Weight Loss, and is a former director of Geeknet (NASDAQ: GKNT), the Internet Advertising Bureau (IAB) and Turn, Inc., a digital advertising company.

 Abbey Klaassen is the editor of Ad Age and responsible for the editorial operations of the world’s leading source of news, insights, and analysis about the marketing and media industries.
 In addition to a weekly print publication, a daily web site and a collection of targeted newsletters, Ad Age also runs an Insights division of in-depth white papers and quarterly trends reports on creativity, mobile, and in-store marketing, a DataCenter with decades of information on the top agencies, ad spenders, and media companies, and a booming events business.
 She was previously Ad Age’s Digital Editor, covering everything from the corporate web giants, search marketing, social networking, and digital media, always with an emphasis on their business models, and impact on marketers.
 Since joining Ad Age in January 2005, Abbey has also covered cable TV, radio, and out-of-home advertising.
 Prior to Ad Age, Abbey worked for MSP Communications in Minneapolis.
 She lives in Brooklyn.